-Aerodynamic-Rotordynamic Interaction in Axial Compression Systems—Part II: Impact of Interaction on Overall System Stability
+Aerodynamic-Rotordynamic Interaction in Axial Compression Systems—Part I: Modeling and Analysis of Fluid-Induced Forces

 - Views Icon Views

 - Search Site

 Al-Nahwi, A. A., Paduano, J. D., and Nayfeh, S. A. (August 27, 2003).
 "Aerodynamic-Rotordynamic Interaction in Axial Compression Systems—Part I: Modeling and Analysis of Fluid-Induced Forces ."
 ASME.
 J. Turbomach.
 July 2003; 125(3): 405–415. https://doi.org/10.1115/1.1576430

 - Ris (Zotero)